nokka/nokka.github.io/content/posts/d2-binary-parser.md

 // Create a byte slice of exactly 765 bytes that can hold the header data. buf := make([]byte, 765)

-// Read the full length of buf length into the buf byte slice.
+// Read 765 bytes from the file into the buf byte slice.
 _, err = io.ReadFull(bfr, buf)
 if err != nil {
     return err